-Hacker sent the fake passport to Facebook and hacks someone else’s account without even having access to victim’s email or password!
+Hacker sent the fake passport to Facebook and hacks someone else’s account without even having access to the victim’s email or password!

 If you want to hack a Facebook account you don’t need malware or high-profile techniques, all you need is social engineering and photoshop skills and Facebook will gift you the desired account just like they did with Mr. Aaron Thompson.

 A Facebook user shared his story on Reddit explaining how a hacker was able to get into his Facebook account without having any access to his email or password but just with the help of a fake passport.
 It all started when Mr. Thompson realized he’s being a victim of identity after losing access to his Facebook account.

 What actually happened is that some hacker sent an email to Facebook claiming he is Aaron Thompson and wants Facebook to remove all security measures from his account as he has lost access to his mobile phone number.
 “Hi.
 I don’t have any more access to my mobile phone number.
-Kindly turn off code generator and login approval from my account.
+Kindly turn off the code generator and login to approval from my account.
 Thanks.”

 In reply, Facebook asked the hacker to send a scanned copy of his ID card or a photo in order to “confirm you own the account.”

 The hacker then sent a passport image file to Facebook which was also forwarded to Thompson’s email account along with a response: “Thanks for verifying your identity.
 You should now be able to log into your account.”

 While Thompson had no idea what’s going on he realized he has been locked out of his account allowing the hacker to have full access to his Facebook profile and business pages.
 The unknown hacker then sent a pic of his private parts to Mr. Thompson’s fiancee.

 At that moment, Thompson contacted Facebook with email screenshots trying to prove that someone has hacked his account by sending fake emails and passport ID he has nothing to do.